-MAT 152 Statistics II (3) A continuation of Statistics I to include the topics two-sample analysis, linear and multiple regression, correlation, analysis of variance, non-parametric statistics and Chi-square goodness of fit.
+MAT 152 Statistics II (3) A continuation of Statistics I to include the topics two-sample analysis, linear and multiple regression, correlation, analysis of variance, non-parametric statistics and Chisquare goodness of fit.
 Time series analysis and/or statistical process control as time permits.
 Computer software and graphing calculator applications will be an integral component of this course.
 A graphing calculator with specific statistical capabilities will be required.
 Credit will not be given for both MAT 152 and BUS 220.
 Prerequisite: MAT 151 or BUS 219 or equivalent.

-MAT 161 Calculus I (4) A first course in calculus for students in mathematics, science, computer science, and engineering.
+MAT 161 Calculus I (4) A first course in calculus for students in mathematics, science, computer science and engineering.
 Basic analytic geometry, functions, limits and continuity, derivatives of algebraic and trigonometric functions, chain rule, implicit differentiation, antiderivatives, definite integrals, Fundamental Theorem, applications of derivatives and integrals.
 Graphing calculator use is required.
-Prerequisite: Four years of college-preparatory mathematics (including trigonometry) or MAT 143 or Permission of Instructor.
+Prerequisite: Four years of college-preparatory mathematics (including trigonometry) or a C or better in MAT 143 or MAT 120 or Permission of Instructor.

-MAT 162 Calculus II (4) A second course in calculus for students in mathematics, science, computer science, and engineering.
-Applications of integrals; derivatives and integrals of exponential, logarithmic, and inverse trigonometric functions; indeterminate forms and L'Hopital's rule; techniques of integration; improper integrals; numerical integration; infinite series; polar graphs.
+MAT 162 Calculus II (4) A second course in calculus for students in mathematics, science, and engineering.
+Applications of integrals; derivatives and integrals of exponential, logarithmic, and inverse trigonometric functions; indeterminate forms and L'Hôpital's rule; techniques of integration; improper integrals; numerical integration; infinite series; conic sections; parametric equations; polar coordinates and polar graphs.
 Graphing calculator use is required.
-Prerequisite: MAT 161.
+Prerequisite: MAT 161 Calculus I, or equivalent.